-Heater-cooler infections caused by Sorin 3T gave rise to the first lawsuit in June 2016.
+Heater-cooler infections caused by Sorin 3T gave rise to the first mycobacterium chimaera lawsuit in June 2016.
 During major chest procedures for the heart, lungs, and other organs, patients’ body temperatures are controlled via the company’s 3T Heater-Cooler System.

 As multiple hospitals warned patients that they might have been exposed to bacterial contamination, the number quickly increased.
 Unaware that a bacterial infection brought on their medical issues, several patients had endured months or even years of suffering.

 According to the Centers for Disease Control and Prevention, some people who contracted diseases passed away.
 However, it refrained from concluding that heater-cooler infections were the cause of mortality.
-Successful Sorin heater cooler lawsuits have resulted from these diseases all over the United States.
+Successful heater cooler system lawsuits have resulted from these diseases all over the United States.